This is a guide to service charges, administration charges, ground rent, recognised tenants associations and forfeiture.

 So, before your landlord can serve a section 146 notice:

 - you must have agreed that you have broken the lease and that you owe any arrears; or

 - the tribunal must confirm that you have broken the lease.

 - If you owe any charges, the landlord must be allowed to charge these and the amount must be reasonable.

 - After the decision of the tribunal, court or arbitrator becomes final, you must be allowed a further 14 days in which to take action to make sure you are no longer breaking the lease or to settle the arrears.

 - If, after 14 days, you have not paid the arrears or are still breaking the lease, your landlord can service the section 146 notice.

 Failure to pay a small amount of charges for a short period

-Formal mediation between the parties can be a good option if both parties are prepared to engage in the process.
-The mediation process will allow both parties to put forward their views and issues in a less formal setting.
-A trained mediator (s) will encourage the parties to reach their own agreed resolution to the dispute.
+Formal mediation between you and your landlord can be a good option if you are both prepared to take part in the process.
+The mediation process will allow both sides to put forward their views and issues in a less formal setting.
+A trained mediator (or mediators) will encourage you and your landlord to reach your own agreed solution to the dispute.